Alexandra Armstrong, CFP®, CRPC®

-Alex coauthored a book for widows with psychologist Mary R. Donahue in 1993, titled On Your Own: A Widow’s Passage to Emotional and Financial Well-Being, which is in its fifth edition.
+Alexandra coauthored a book for widows with psychologist Mary R. Donahue in 1993, titled On Your Own: A Widow’s Passage to Emotional and Financial Well-Being, which is in its fifth edition.
+Both of them teamed up again in their most recent book, YOUR NEXT CHAPTER: A Woman’s Guide To A Successful Retirement, to help women navigate successfully through another major life transition.
 She writes a monthly column on financial planning topics for the monthly magazine of the National Association of Investment Clubs.

-A native Washingtonian, Alex has been active in the local community.
+A native Washingtonian, Alexandra has been active in the local community.
 A past president of the Boy Scouts of America, National Capital Area Council (its first and only female president), she continues to serve on its advisory board.
-She served on the national board of Reading is Fundamental (past treasurer) for over twenty years.
-She is past president and current member of the Women’s Forum of Washington DC, which is part of an international organization of preeminent women in their respective fields.
+She served on the national board of Reading Is Fundamental (past treasurer) for over 20 years.
+She is a past president and current member of the Women’s Forum of Washington DC, which is part of an international organization of preeminent women in their respective fields.
 She is a member of the Cosmos Club (past chair investment committee).